-When you know those things, you know what channels to target and messages to deliver.
-Additionally, improved understanding allows you to leverage look-a-like targeting — which is a form of targeting that is offered on many advertising platforms, using customer profiles to help businesses get their ads in front of the prospects that are most likely to have an interest in their offer.
+When you know those things, you know which channels to target and what messages to deliver.
+Additionally, improved understanding allows you to leverage look-a-like targeting.
+This form of targeting uses customer profiles to help businesses get their ads in front of the prospects that are most likely to be interested in their offer.

-Customer data not only helps us engage effectively with prospects, it helps businesses to locate them in the first place.
+Customer data doesn’t just allow businesses to engage effectively with prospects—it helps locate them in the first place.

 Customer Lifecycle Stage: Explore

-In the “Explore” stage of the customer lifecycle, customers are beginning to dig deeper into available solutions.
-They might have a list of products that meet their assumed initial needs and are starting to dig into how each solution would actually fit with their current processes.
+In this stage of the customer lifecycle, customers begin to explore available solutions.
+They might have a list of products that meet their initial needs and are starting to dig into how each solution would actually fit with their current processes.

-Customer data couldn’t be more critical than in this stage.
+Customer data couldn’t be more critical in this phase.

-It’s during the “Explore” stage that customers have their most important questions about your product or solution.
+It’s during this exploratory stage that customers have their most important questions about your product or solution.
 You need to answer those questions with timely communication and educational content to endear them to your brand and position your product as the true solution to the problems they are facing.
-To do that, you need to be able to identify those questions as you can’t always rely on a prospect to ask the questions that they have.
-You have to anticipate.
-Your ability to do that comes down to customer data management.
+This task is complicated by the fact that you can’t always rely on a prospect to ask the questions that they have.
+You have to anticipate and predict those questions.
+And your ability to do that comes down to customer data management.

-Effective communication at this stage is all about education and information delivery.
+Effective communication at this stage is all about education.
 Your prospects will have questions about your product, brand, and industry.
 They’ll want to know how your product compares to competitors.
 They’ll want to know what other companies in a similar position have enjoyed and disliked about your product.

 Hone in On Effective Channels for Specific Personas

-During this stage is where you find the divergence among different personas.
-A marketing manager and chief revenue officer may come to Insycle for the same basic goal — to help them with customer data management — but their reasons for doing so couldn’t be different.
+It’s critical to differentiate between personas at this stage.
+A Marketing Manager and Chief Revenue Officer may come to Insycle for the same basic goal—to get help with customer data management—but their reasons for doing so couldn’t be more different.

-Likewise, certain personas are likely to convert better through some channels than others.
-Using the above example, the marketing manager might be a better candidate to target on Facebook, whereas the chief revenue officer might be more effectively engaged with on LinkedIn.
+Customer data allows us to differentiate between them, and craft a personalized approach based on that data.
+Certain personas are likely to convert better through some channels than others.
+Using the above example, the marketing manager might be a better candidate to target on Facebook, whereas the chief revenue officer might be more effectively engaged on LinkedIn.

 A/B Testing Improves Effectiveness Over Time

 Customer conversion data is a lever for growth and improved customer experience.
-Being able to effectively track how different touchpoints influence the buying decisions of your customers enables you to better anticipate their needs throughout the funnel.
+When you can effectively track how different touchpoints influence customers’ buying decisions, you can better anticipate their needs throughout the funnel.

-Ultimately, A/B testing impacts every stage of the customer lifecycle but plays its most critical role in the “Explore” stage, where a majority of prospects spend the bulk of their time.
-It’s their engagement with your brand and content here that set the stage for closing the sale.
+Ultimately, A/B testing impacts every stage of the customer lifecycle but plays its most critical role in the exploratory stage, where a majority of prospects spend the bulk of their time.
+Their engagement with your brand and content set the stage for closing the sale.

 Customer Lifecycle Stage: Buy

-With everything they have learned about your product and your competitors, buyers are now ready to make a decision.
+Once buyers have discovered your company and learned about your product and competitors, they are ready to make a decision.

 In this stage, conversion data plays a critical role.
-While engagements with content throughout the customer lifecycle are critical (and conversions should be credited through effective attribution), engagements during the “Buy” stage often have a direct impact on when consumers do pull the trigger.
+While engagements with content throughout the customer lifecycle are critical (and conversions should be credited through effective attribution), engagements during the buying stage often have a direct impact on when consumers pull the trigger.

-Let’s take a look at some of the ways that customer data management can help companies engage with prospects in the “buy” stage.
+Let’s take a look at some of the ways that customer data management can help companies engage with prospects in this stage.

-A better understanding of your prospects and customers makes it easier for companies to forecast success rates throughout their pipeline.
-This is especially true with effective lead scoring.
+A better understanding of prospects and customers, enabled by customer data, makes it easier for companies to forecast success rates throughout their pipeline.
+Effective lead scoring is a key element here.

-Being able to accurately forecasts helps marketing and sales teams with budget allotments and helps teams prioritize initiatives with data-backed decision-making.
-Accurate forecasting makes your organization more agile.
+Accurate forecasts assist marketing and sales teams with budget allotments and help them prioritize initiatives with data-backed decision-making.
+This makes your organization more agile.

 Improve Cross-Sell and Upsell Effectiveness

-Collecting more customer data gives you unique insight into their needs, concerns, and desires.
-You may have additional offerings that might extend the functionality of your product or align with their needs in other ways.
+Collecting more customer data gives you unique insight into your customers’ needs, concerns, and desires.
+You may have additional offerings that extend the functionality of your product or align with their needs in other ways.

-If you are a SaaS company, collecting data about how customers use your product can provide a lot of insight into what additional features might be useful to specific customers.
-Pushing them up your package ladder toward higher-dollar plans that provide them with more valuable features that address their specific concerns can be a reliable and critical lever for growth.
+If you are a SaaS company, collecting data about how people use your product can provide a lot of insight into what additional features might be useful to specific customers.
+Pushing them toward higher-dollar plans with features that address their specific concerns can be a reliable and critical lever for growth.

 Connect Them With Pain Point-Specific Content

-In the buying stage, there are usually specific types of content that a prospect needs to see to choose your product.
-These pieces of content need to answer very specific questions that the prospect may have when making their buying decision.
+In the buying stage, a prospect usually needs to see certain types of content before choosing your product.
+This content needs to answer very specific questions that the prospect may have when making their buying decision.

-For instance, a Chief Marketing Officer might need to know whether your solution includes logs that let them know who made changes, when they were made, and what those changes were.
-That is a need that is specific to them.
-Lower-level marketing managers would be more concerned with the base-level functionality of the software while a CMO would have higher-level strategic and accountability concerns.
+For instance, a chief marketing officer (CMO) might need to know whether your solution includes audit logs with information about changes—who made them, when they were made, and what those changes were.
+On the other hand, lower-level marketing managers would be more concerned with the base-level functionality of the software.

 If you are catering to both personas, it’s important that you are creating content that speaks to the specific needs and pain points of each persona.
-Delivering content that is catered to marketing managers to a CMO is likely to miss the mark and do more to push them away from brand because they don’t feel understood.
+Sending a CMO content that is catered to marketing managers is likely to miss the mark—and push them away from your brand because they don’t feel understood.

 Customer Lifecycle Stage: Use

-Once a prospect has purchased your product, they move into a new bucket — the “users” bucket.
+Once prospects have purchased your product, they move into a new bucket—the “users” bucket.

 They are now customers of your business.
-But your reliance on data to provide a better overall customer experience doesn’t stop once they hit the “buy now” button.
+But your reliance on data to provide a better overall customer experience shouldn’t stop once they hit the “buy now” button.

-Once a prospect becomes a customer, your focus shifts toward customer success.
+Once a prospect becomes a customer, your focus must shift toward customer success.
 Customer data is, of course, a critical component in this effort.